nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_diaryentry.md

   </tr>
 </table>

-This **MUST** be the practitioner who entered the diary entry in the orginal source system, if it was entered by a user.
+This **MUST** be the practitioner who entered the diary entry in the original source system, if it was entered by a user.
-If the diary entry was system generated and it is not possible to meaningfully associate the diary entry to a system user then this **MUST** be a <code>Device</code> representing the providing system or an <code>Organization</code> representing the GP Practice responsible for creating the record.
+If the diary entry was system generated and it is not possible to meaningfully associate the diary entry to a system user then this **MUST** be a <code>Device</code> representing the providing system or an <code>Organization</code> representing the GP practice responsible for creating the record.

 ### reasonCode